GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

 You can specify the size of the window (or at least the initial size), the color for drawing, and so on and so forth.

-In the third part, you tell Processing what you want to draw.
+In the third part of the program, you tell Processing what you want it to draw.
 Once again, you mark this section with some words and symbols and then fill in the details.

     void draw() {
        ...